Laurent phenomenon algebras: Seeds and seed mutation

 We may think of $\F$ and ${\bf \hF}$ as two different normalizations for the tuple of exchange polynomials.
 They are defined up to a monomial product in the $x_i$'s.
-The set $\F$ are the unique representatives which are polynomials not divisible by any variable.
-The ${\bf \hF}$ are the unique representatives satisfying \eqref{hatF}.
+The set $\F$ consists of the unique representatives which are polynomials not divisible by any variable.
+The elements of ${\bf \hF}$ are the unique representatives satisfying \eqref{hatF}.